dwjoyce/pythonbook/chapters/More on functions.rst

     - we import the modules we need, turtle for drawing, random for producing a bit of variation.
     - we then define a function called ``draw_circle`` which take four arguments - the radius, followed by red, green and blue to define the color.
-    - inside the ``draw_circle`` function, we set the fill color, tell turtle we are starting the shape so it can be filled in later, and then draw a circle.
+    - inside the ``draw_circle`` function, we set the pen and fill color, tell turtle we are starting the shape so it can be filled in later, and then draw a circle.
 We then end the shape, so the circle is filled in.
     - in the main part of the program, we create our window using the Turtle() function, set the speed to hurry things up, and then save the window width and height so we can use them later.
     - we then enter a loop which continues forever.
     - inside the loop, we first define the size of the circle by using the ``randrange`` function in the ``random`` module.
 We ask for a radius somewhere between 20 and 200.
     - we then pick up the pen, and move it to a random place in the drawing window, and then put the pen down again.
     - we then call our ``draw_circle`` function using the data we have at hand.

 Exercises
 ---------